 Despite all the hassle, you want to travel or live abroad with kids.
 Exciting!
 As the global economy reopens, more families are wanting to travel or live abroad.
 This post will give you some food for thought as I’ve been thinking about doing just that over the next 24 months.
 I loved growing up overseas and have always wanted to live abroad with kids once I became a dad.

 Growing up abroad, it was always a treat to meet new people, eat new food, and learn about new cultures.
 My parents’ careers enabled them to live abroad with kids.
 They worked for the US Foreign Service and lived all over.

-I loved growing up overseas.
-It was always a treat to meet new people, eat new food, and learn about new cultures.
-My parents worked for the US Foreign Service and were stationed in Manila, Lusaka, Kobe, Taipei, and Kuala Lumpur before finally arriving in McLean, Virginia for my high school years.
+During my childhood, they were stationed in Manila, Lusaka, Kobe, Taipei, and Kuala Lumpur.
+Our final stop was McLean, Virginia for my high school years.
 McLean is 20 minutes away from the US State Department in Washington D.C.

-Because I attended international schools for 13 years, I felt like I had a much richer childhood compared to many of my high school peers who mostly spent elementary school, middle school, and high school in the Northern Virginia region.
+Because I attended international schools for 13 years, I felt like I had a much richer childhood compared to many of my high school peers.
+All they really knew was the Northern Virginia region.

 Going On An Adventure